3803-3823 W 10th Ave rezoning application

 Can the city insist on a street facade design that is similar to the rare character storefronts that remain across the street ?

-AVC Roberts asked almost 2 years ago
+AVC Roberts asked over 2 years ago

 The building facade is not reviewed during this rezoning process.
 In the streamlined process for rezonings to Residential Rental district schedules, architectural drawings are not provided until a future Development Permit process, if the rezoning is approved by Council.
 During the Development Permit process, staff will review the form of development and neighbourhood context.
 Once detailed architectural drawings are submitted during the Development Permit stage, another round of neighbourhood notification for public input and comments will be held and your concerns may be raised then.